AlbertLiangca/stories/high school syndicate.md

-Funhouse Parties
+## Funhouse Parties

-Darrell-41st floor
+### Darrell-41st floor
 The 41st floor was a 15 second ride, room 1028, a 12 second walk, and the front door, an oral and retical scan to which Wilkins let him in.
 “So,” Darrell asked, “How do we do this?”
 WIlkins got up.
 “I’ll call Jasmine, and we’ve got a team down.”
 He walked over, called briefly for Jasmine and was promptly met by the ecstatic girl.
 “What’s the plan?”
 He gestured for them to go down and outside the building.
 Outside, Wilkins explained the plan.
 He himself noticed a loophole: getting past the border.
 Darrell pointed it out.
 “How do we get past the border?”
 Wilkins remembered.
 “Don’t worry.
 I’ve got it covered.”

 Harold Wu was just enjoying his day with Ms. Khader when the boy ran up to him.
 Skinny build, cropped brown hair, and an apologetic grin was what he wore when he bumped into his girlfriend, ultimately spilling her groceries.
 “Oh-uh... sorry!”
 She smiled empathetically and said, “Y’know, that’s not the only time someone has accidentally bumped into me.
 Just notice where you’re going next time, and be a little careful.” the boy stood up and stumbled, brushing against Mr. Wu’s coat minutely.
 His face didn’t change.
 “We know you did that on purpose-” Ms. Khader interrupted him “Well I don’t know!
 And besides, he’s a kid. and he looks like a kid that’s going to be in my class next year...”
 Suddenly, Mr. Wu felt a little weight coming off of him.
 Metaphorically, or literally? he wondered.

 There was something strange about the boy.
 Maybe the fact that he held a flattened up helmet in one hand, or the fact that his clothes looked a tad bit bulkier- he didn’t know.
 But there was another thing about the boy.
 His belt.
 The inert appearance of strength that it portrayed.
 The fact that it was turned around the wrong way.
 Mr. Wu could add two and two together as he glimpsed the edge of a rope trailing out of his rusty pickup.
 He gasped.
 “You-” He was met by a blurry flash of brown and button-down as he lunged for the boy’s necktie.

 Wilkins enjoyed the feeling of outsmarting his cruel 8th grade politics teacher.
 It was fun.
 But he smelled trouble in the air.
 Trouble is the spicy scent that your nose is balancing on the edge of as it tries to comprehend it’s existence.
 It lingers at the very edge of your olfactory sensors like an object might at the edge of your peripheral vision.
 To Wilkins, it smelled of roasted bacon and Dentyne: Fire gum.

 with all his strength, he pulled himself up onto the back of the pickup truck, where the trunk lay.
 Darrell was waiting for him.
 He laughed.
-“Dude, I took a picture of Mr. Wu’s face,” Darrell said, holding up a lytro camera so that Wilkins could see, “It was hilarious!” his friend wasn’t settled.
+“Dude, I took a picture of Mr. Wu’s face,” Darrell said, holding up a lytro illum camera so that Wilkins could see.

+“It was hilarious!” he yelled.
+His friend wasn’t settled.
 There was something strange about the series of events.
 His hand wiping across his mouth as he yelled “You-”.
 The tight reach around the long span of his belt as he tried to grab the rope.
 An imminent tick as he failed to succeed his objective.
 “God's not,” muttered Wilkins.